Admission to Quillen College of Medicine

 The following policy is in effect for the 2014 and future entering classes.

 Medical education in America is changing at a rapid pace.
-In concert with the changing environment, the 2015 MCAT will be totally new and will require significant background in the social and behavioral sciences in addition to the traditional background and building blocks of modern medical science.
+In concert with the changing environment, the new MCAT was implemented in 2015 and will require significant background in the social and behavioral sciences in addition to the traditional background and building blocks of modern medical science.
 Our Admissions Committee encourages future applicants to stay abreast of changes which may affect them in their future pursuits and careers.
 This may be accomplished by staying current on pertinent web based information and by staying in close contact with their advisers, in addition to the medical schools to which they intend to apply.

 Applicants are encouraged to pursue their own intellectual interests in completing a broadly based undergraduate education demonstrating scholastic rigor, analytic and critical thinking, an aptitude for understanding complex systems in human biology, and the ability to apply knowledge.

 Quillen welcomes applications from excellent students regardless of major or course of study.
 However, completion of a minimum of 90 semester hours of coursework from a regionally accredited college or university is required to be eligible for admission.
 Additionally, all applicants are required to submit scores from the Medical College Admissions Test (MCAT).
 MCAT scores from any administration within the previous two calendar years are acceptable.
 Undergraduate GPA, strength of curriculum and scores on the MCAT will continue to be evaluated as important indicators of probable academic success.
 Competitive performance on the MCAT requires adequate preparation in the behavioral and social sciences, general biology, general and organic chemistry, biochemistry, algebraic and trigonometric quantitative skills, and physical science.
 Appropriate preparation is strongly advised and will be evaluated in the selection process.
 The ability to read and comprehend information at a rapid pace is of great value.